-A mid-year review of the Medium-Term Financial Strategy (MTFS) was undertaken during 2022/23, this identified any significant issues arising and the impact upon the forecast outturn position and reserves.
-The update of the MTFS for Police, SCO and FARS was reported and scrutinised by the Police, Fire and Crime Panel in addition to reporting to ETAP.
+A mid-year review of the Medium-Term Financial Strategy (MTFS) was undertaken during 2023/24, this identified any significant issues arising and the impact upon the forecast outturn position and reserves.
+The update of the MTFS for Police, SCO and FARS was reported and scrutinised by the Police, Fire and Crime Panel in November 2023 in addition to reporting to ETAP.
 This importantly reported on the significant uncertainty arising from cost pressures on pay and also the impact of high inflation on cost and estimated the impact in year and into the medium term.
 The Force has delivered the savings set out within the approved budget and has managed robustly the cost pressures arising during the year.

-Despite the financial challenges, there has been a positive financial position across the Force and SCO during the 2022/23 financial year, with the reported year end revenue outturn position slightly favourable to budget.
-This saving in year included a number of key areas with lower pay in year due to PCSO and Police Staff vacancies carried during the year.
-It should be noted however that this saving was due to the timing of recruitment with the required uplift in Police Officer numbers being achieved at the end of March 2023; the budget for 2023/24 incorporated further investment in 60 officers which will increase the Police Officer number to 2,000.
-Following the increase in Band of England Interest rates, returns from cash investments have increased during the year.
+Despite the significant financial challenges, there has been a positive financial position across the Force and SCO during the 2023/24 financial year, with the reported year end revenue outturn position slightly favourable to budget.
+This small underspend in year included an overspend on overtime offset by the number of vacancies carried during the year.
+It should be noted that the Force end the year with headcount above the Target Operating Model numbers.
+The small underspend is also as a result of additional income from cash investments due to the higher than expected interest rates.

-The impact of the positive revenue outturn position for 2022/23 has resulted in an improvement in Earmarked Reserves.
-Overall, the General Reserve is compliant with the required minimum 3% level set by the Staffordshire Commissioner.
+The impact of the positive revenue outturn position for 2023/24 has resulted in an improvement in Earmarked Reserves.
+The General Reserve is compliant with the required minimum 3% level set by the SC.
 Total Reserves have improved during the last four years, and whilst they are not considered high by sector standards, the level of reserves is a visible sign of sustained and improved financial health for the group.
-Additional Earmarked Reserves have been allocated to ensure that funds are available to respond to future needs of the Force and Commissioner key priorities in order to deliver the Police & Crime Plan for 2021-2024.
-A budget support reserve has been earmarked to support the MTFS pressures arising in 2023/24 and 2024/25 as a result of significantly increasing costs experienced during the year.
+A budget support reserve has been earmarked to support the MTFS pressures arising in 2024/25 as a result of significantly increasing costs experienced during the year.

-The Commissioning & Partnerships Team leads on commissioning services to assist the SC in the delivery of the strategic priorities.
-This will include some services that are a statutory requirement, such as the delivery of support to victims and witnesses and others that are intrinsic to the delivery of operational policing, such as health care in custody services.
+The Commissioning & Partnerships Team lead on the development and maintenance of partnership arrangements, whilst overseeing the commissioning of services to assist the SC in the delivery of the Police & Crime Plan and any strategic priorities devolved nationally.
+This includes some services that are a statutory requirement, such as the delivery of support to victims and witnesses, interventions to address violence and substance misuse, and others that are intrinsic to the prevention of crime (such as personal development programmes for children vulnerable to crime) and delivery of operational policing (such as health care in custody services).
 Commissioning is often carried out in collaboration with partner agencies to deliver more effective, joined-up and better value services.
-Performance frameworks are in place where appropriate to ensure delivery against the specified outcomes.
+Multi-agency boards, action plans, contracts and performance frameworks are in place as needed to ensure delivery against the specified outcomes.

 Regional arrangements are in place to ensure oversight of services delivered in collaboration.
-Such services include the Regional Organised Crime Unit and Counter Terrorism Unit (across Staffordshire, West Midlands, West Mercia and Warwickshire Police Force areas), the Central Motorway Police Group (a collaboration between Staffordshire and West Midlands Forces) and Staffordshire/West Midlands Fire Control.
+Such services include the Regional Organised Crime Unit, Counter Terrorism Unit (across Staffordshire, West Midlands, West Mercia and Warwickshire Police Force areas), the Central Motorway Police

+Group and Firearms Licencing (a collaboration between Staffordshire and West Midlands Forces) and Staffordshire/West Midlands Fire Control.
 The SC chairs the regional collaboration group for policing that provides strategic direction, performance and financial accountability.